 Euthanasia, the practice of ending a life prematurely in order to end pain and suffering, is currently considered a criminal offense.
 Euthanasia is currently illegal in Australia.
 In 1995 the Northern Territory passed a bill legalizing euthanasia but it was overturned by the federal government in 1998 under the Australian Capital Territory Act.

-Yes, but only after a psychological examination to show they fully understand this choice
+Yes, only if there is no chance they will survive the illness and after a psychological examination to show they fully understand this choice

 Yes, anyone should be able to end their own life for any reason.